DworkinLab/episodicSequenceData/Run Through - Episodic.md

 ```

-Idea: make many sync files for comparisons of interst: likely need to do after subsample.sync
+Idea: make many sync files for comparisons of interst: likely need to do after subsample.syn

 $0 prints all again.. just want to prink populations of interst
 - will need to change print...., the output... and possibly the OFS=.....